Search Results

 CVEC-9016

-Don Genova is the author of Pacific Palate, Food Artisans of Vancouver Island and the Gulf Islands.
-Don will share the fascinating backstories of Vancouver Island's best local food producers.
+Don is the author of Pacific Palate, Food Artisans of Vancouver Island and the Gulf Islands.
+He will share the fascinating backstories of Vancouver Island's best local food producers.
 Find out why and how you should support these special artisans.
+Course Leader: Don Genova

 Marine Basic First Aid & CPR C